Law and Gospel in Paint - Part 5 - The Reformation of Ars Moriendi

 Fig. 2.
 Law and Gospel, 1529.
 National Gallery of Prague |

-If The Dying Man and Ars Moriendi are some of the important antecedents to Cranach's Law and Gospel paintings, then this opens up other ways to view these paintings.
-Though these paintings are certainly didactic, they are not only this.
-They were not simply illustrations for teaching propositions as many scholars frame them.
-Rather, these paintings also carry a certain devotional value, not as objects in themselves, but in helping people to properly see Christ as their gracious Lord and Savior.
 Mary Carruthers, in The Craft of Thought, notes that during medieval ages, images were often rhetorical tools used for remembering.
-It was called inventio.
-This carries both the meaning of invention and inventory.
-So if Cranach is operating on this kind of thinking, then his "invention" of the Law and Gospel painting theme (with all of the biblical scenes distributed and organized accordingly) are done for the sake of "inventory" or remembering.
+The visual mental structure used for storing memories was called inventio, which carries both the meaning of "invention" and "inventory."
+So if Cranach, in his Law and Gospel painting theme (likely with the help of classically trained Luther and/or Melanchthon), is operating on this kind of thinking, then the arrangement of the biblical scenes serves as an "inventio" (an organizational memory structure) for the sake of remembering this vital distinction.
 As such, these paintings helped viewers to remember the important aspects of distinguishing between Law and Gospel so that when the afflictions of life come, they will have stored away in their memory images that direct them to the consolation that Christ alone brings.
-If this is the case, then for both Luther and Cranach, the art of dying has become the art of distinguishing between Law and Gospel.
-So perhaps Cranach's use of images might be able to teach us something today about how useful they can be for directing our hearts, minds, and eyes to Christ our Lord.
+If this is the case, then for both Luther and Cranach, the art of dying is directly connected to the art of distinguishing between Law and Gospel.
+Luther also calls this the "highest art."
+So perhaps Cranach's use of images might be able to teach us something today about how useful art can be for directing our hearts, minds, and eyes to Christ our Lord.

 This post is a part of a series: